mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 ... where you can select, grab and throw cubes using the touch controller, and any cubes you release from your hand interact with the other cubes in the simulation.
 You can throw a cube at a stack of cubes and knock them over.
 You can pick up a cube in each hand and juggle them.
 You can build a stack of cubes and see how high you can make it go.

-Working with Oculus as a client, we had to define tasks and deliverables before I could actually start the work.
+Even though this was a lot of fun, it's not all rainbows and unicorns.
+Working with Oculus as a client, I had to define tasks and deliverables before I could actually start the work.

-I suggested three criteria we would use to define success:
+I suggested the following criteria we would use to define success:

 1. Players should be able to pick up, throw and catch cubes without latency.

-2. Players should be able to stack cubes, and these stacks should be stable (eg. come to rest) and without visible jitter.
+2. Players should be able to stack cubes, and these stacks should be stable (eg. come to rest) and be without visible jitter.

 3. When cubes thrown by any player interact with the simulation, wherever possible, these interactions should be without latency.

-Now you know what we are building, lets get started with how I built it :)

-First, we have to pick a network model!
+At the same time I created a set of tasks to work in order of greatest risk to least, since this was R&D, there was no guarantee we would actually succeed at what we were trying to do.
+I simply didn't know if it was possible yet!

 # Network Models

+First up, we have to pick a network model.

 ...